Basis-Theory/basistheory-integration-guides/collections/guides/use/reveal-card-data-with-elements.md

 };
 ```

-That's it, now the token data can be displayed to the user 🎉, and since your client does not have direct access to the actual data value, it falls out of compliance scope.
+That's it, now the token data can be displayed to the user 🎉, and since your client-side application does not have direct access to the actual data value, it falls out of compliance scope.

 ## Demo Repository

-To better demonstrate this feature, a demo [repository](https://github.com/Basis-Theory-Labs/display-card-example) that you can clone and run on your local machine has been made available.
+This repository showcases some best practices and techniques for simplifying working with [Elements](https://docs.basistheory.com/elements/#introduction), including:

 The repository uses a few of the [Element's user experience](https://docs.basistheory.com/elements/#introduction) features to better enhance the usage experience and to make testing easier like:
-- Adds a `CardElement` for collecting cards that will be subsequently revealed.
+- Shows how to build a `CardElement` for collecting cards that will be subsequently revealed.
 - Using the split `CardNumberElement`, `CardExpirationDateElement` and `CardVerificationCodeElement` to create a UI that resembles a credit card visually when revealing values.
 - Uses the `NextJS` server side API to fetch `expiring` application keys in real time.